 "Did you know about the burn?"

-Rosmus did not look at Lupin, and continued to pulverise some more shavings, "No. It's silly isn't it?
+Rosmus did not look at Lupin, and continued to pulverize some more shavings, "No. It's silly isn't it?
 This whole thing?
 Muddy!
 What nonsense.
 Mago's lineage was clear as day."
 Rosmus mixed a handful of powder with crushed waterstones, and began to massage it into shape, gradually adding more water or more powder as needed.
-"You know, I'm thinking of becoming a traveling potter.
+"You know, I'm thinking of becoming a travelling potter.
 I heard Finiku love Verido pottery!"

 "You want to leave the Ilk?
 I thought you were learning how to be a Reader?
-It's a dying art Ros, it'll die with you if you leave!"
+It's a dying art Ros, it'll die with you if you leave."

 "Afraid of what?"
 Lupin asked, but in truth, did not want to know the answer.

 "That our future is not certain, and that your presence at The Ear doesn't guarantee a thing."
 While talking, Rosmus had already shaped the ball into a recipient, and was about to start carving shapes onto the outer sides of the bowl, but decided instead to reach into a bag for an object, which was then placed onto Lupin's lap.
 "Here, I made you a tea cup."
-A braid of isilk was coiled around its handle, "You can tie it to your belt with it, carry it around, maybe have a cup at The Ear.
+A braid of isilk was coiled around its handle.
+"You can tie it to your belt with it, carry it around, maybe have a cup at The Ear.
 Tea is good for thinking."

 "I already have a tea cup."

 "Yea.
 I've seen it.
 This one is better."
 Rosmus grabbed the cup again, and set it atop Lupin's head.
 "It's a thinking cup.
-Forces you to look at the world, to question everything.
+Forces you to look at the world, makes you question everything.
 If you need to have a long think, fill it with tea and set it atop your head.
 It works, you'll see."